 Oh, and there is a beautiful beach here too.
 There is heaps of lovely fine sand.
 Due to its popularity the sand is clean and well looked after.
 The Glenelg Jetty is always full of people out for stroll, fishing or taking in the views.

 Families, couples, young and old all mix as one at Glenelg.
 If you like to be where the action is on a hot summer day, Glenelg is the beach for you.

 SWIM WITH DOLPHINS FROM GLENELG

 Swimming with dolphins is cool, but swimming with wild dolphins outside of an enclosure is absolutely incredible.
 Jumping in the water with a pod of playful dolphins is a thrilling experience that wildlife lovers will find hard to beat.
-With an average of over 40 dolphin sightings per trip, with over 200 spotted on some trips.
+With an average of over 40 dolphin sightings per trip don't miss this one!

 This is a lovely beach.
 Despite having two of Adelaide’s busier beaches either side of it, Somerton manages to maintain a chilled vibe.
 Less developed than its neighbours, Somerton is all about the beach and it doesn’t disappoint.
 The water laps invitingly along the clean, white sandy shore.